-While there are alternative methods of proof available which can overcome difficulties in tendering evidence by other methods and potentially render the trial process more efficient, the most compelling evidence remains that of oral testimony from an in-person witness.
+While there are alternative methods of proof available which can potentially render the trial process more efficient, the most compelling evidence remains that of oral testimony from an in-person witness.

-The advantage of oral testimony is that the trier of fact has the best opportunity to assess the credibility of the witness through that witness's demeanor and performance on crossexamination.
+The advantage of oral testimony is that the trier of fact has the best opportunity to assess the credibility of the witness through that witness's demeanor and performance on cross-examination.
 However, this is not a particularly advantageous method if you have a witness who will not present the evidence well.